-- LinkedIn Jobs: You may have heard about this professaional network, but did you realise it hosts a huge job board that scrapes career sites and job postings on the internet?
+- LinkedIn Jobs: You may have heard about this professional network, but did you realize it hosts a huge job board that scrapes career sites and job postings on the internet?
 Worth a click for sure.

 - JobRobot: The biggest German-language aggregator which is very useful for central European job opportunities.

-What is your favourite job board and why?
+What is your favorite job board and why?